School food program mobilization: Sowing the seeds of food justice leadership

 Family Food Practices in Canada

-I was a lead RA on a Canada-wide project designed to understand how local food cultures and socioeconomic status impact families' nutritional health.
+I was a lead RA from 2010-2011 on a Canada-wide project designed to understand how local food cultures and socioeconomic status impact families' nutritional health.
 As part of this project I recruited and interviewed 40 parents and teenagers about their food practices.
 I also thematically analyzed the data using Atlas.ti and worked with the Toronto team (led by Dr. Josée Johnston) to develop project papers and conference presentations.

 I have co-authored three published papers (Sociology, 2012; IdeAs 2012; Journal of Consumer Culture 2012) and two book chapters (in Acquired Tastes: Why Families Eat the Way They Do, 2014) from this line of research.

 Emerging Health Care Professions